LION'S MANE

 1. Neurogenesis and Neuroprotection

-Nerve Growth Factor (NGF): Lion's Mane compounds, hericenones and erinacines, stimulate NGF production, promoting the repair and growth of neurons.
-This supports brain resilience, which is often compromised in anxiety and depression.
+Nerve Growth Factor (NGF): Lion's Mane compounds, hericenones and erinacines, potentially stimulate NGF production, promoting the repair and growth of neurons.
+This may support brain resilience, which is often compromised in anxiety and depression.
 [34]

 Neuroinflammation Reduction: Chronic inflammation in the brain can contribute to anxiety and depressive symptoms.
-Lion's Mane has demonstrated anti-inflammatory effects that may mitigate this process.
+Lion's Mane has been researched for its potential to demonstrate an ability to support a balanced inflammatory response which may mitigate this contribution.
 [31]

 2. Modulation of Neurotransmitters